kdchambers/3D-Terrain-Generator/README.md

 ## 3D terrain generator

-For my project I want to develop a procedurally generated 3d dimentional terrain, as I have always been facinated by their unmatched beauty in games such as Minecraft, and Civilization.
+For my project I want to develop a procedurally generated 3D  terrain, as I have always been facinated by their unmatched beauty in games such as Minecraft and Civilization.

 ### Overview